Object: Portrait of William and Marion Anderson

 |Credit line||Purchased 1998 with New Zealand Lottery Grants Board funds|

-William was 20 years old when he attested for service in January 1918.
-At this time he lived in Westport and was a purser for the Union Steam Ship Company.
-His mother, Marion and father lived in Yale Road, Wellington.
+William was born in Glasgow, Scotland on 18 December 1897.
+He was 20 years old when he attested for service in January 1918.
+At this time he lived in Westport and worked as a purser for the Union Steam Ship Company.
+His mother, Marion and his father John Anderson lived at 2 Yale Road, Wellington.
 He had a brother George and sister Janet.